 - Professionals in any field who didn’t warn patients about the side effects or safety of this drug

 Participating in Multidistrict Litigation May Have Benefits

 Many people who file grievances against Zantac will likely participate in the multidistrict litigation (MDL) already underway.
 MDL 2924 already includes 140 cases as of February 2020, according to the United States Judicial Panel on Multidistrict Litigation.
 This tort alleges that high levels of N-Nitrosodimethylamine (NDMA) in Zantac caused clients to develop cancer or other serious health complications.

-This multidistrict litigation (MDL) is expected to grow quickly and exponentially as additional parties join or file their own lawsuits.
-There are already hundreds of claimants who are preparing their cases or have already filed, according to court documents outlining the details of MDL 2924.
+This multidistrict litigation (MDL) is expected to grow quickly and exponentially as other parties join or file their lawsuits.
+Hundreds of claimants are preparing their cases or have already filed, according to court documents outlining the details of MDL 2924.

 Participating in MDL has several advantages, but one of the leading benefits relates to cost.
 In MDL, the expenses of proving the case are shared between the parties involved.
 These torts help alleviate the costs of taking on a large corporation.
 Establishing the link between ranitidine and cancer may cost thousands of dollars, including paying researchers, medical experts, and others to travel to court and testify.
-These costs will likely come out of any court awards that are given at the tort’s conclusion.
+These costs will likely come from any court awards given at the court’s conclusion.